jrlmx/sourdough/README.md

 This standalone executable simplifies the setup of Livewire, Folio, Volt, and Flux UI Pro—along with a few extras—by creating a fresh Laravel project and configuring it with the necessary dependencies.
 Just provide your Flux UI credentials, and the tool takes care of the rest.

 This is my go-to setup for new TALL stack projects.
-While it’s tailored to my preferences, you’re welcome to give it a try.
-Just remember: **use at your own risk.**
+While it’s tailored to my preferences, you’re welcome to give it a try - or change it to suite your own.

 ## Prerequisites